LBCrion/sfwbar/doc/sfwbar.rst

   the bar will not jump to another montior, but will be hidden and won't reappear until the monitor is reconnected.

+SetMirror  [<bar_name>,]<string>
+  mirror the bar to monitors matching any of the specified patterns.
+If bar_name is specified, mirror instruction would be applied to specific bar, otherwise it will be applied to all bars.
+The string parameter specifies a colon delimited list of patters to match the monitors against, i.e. "eDP-*:HDMI-1" will mirror to any monitor with name starting with "eDP-" or monitor named "HDMI-1".
+The patterns are specified in glob style '*' and '?' are used as wildcards.
+A simplest use is `SetMirror "*"` will mirror all bars across all monitors.

+SetMirror  [<bar_name>,]<string>
+  block a bar from being mirrored to specific monitors.
+See SetMirror action for syntax.
+If a monitor matches a pattern specified in both SetMirror and BlockMirror, the bar will not be mirrored.

 SetLayer [<bar_name>,]<string>
   move bar to a specified layer (supported parameters are "top", "bottom", "background" and "overlay".